Doctor Who theme music: 1970s

 During the Third Doctor's era, beginning in 1970, the theme tune was altered.
-The theme was edited to match the new credit sequence, with an added stutter/pre-echo to the bassline at the start of the theme, a shortened introduction and part of the main motif repeated to fade at the end of the titles.
+The theme was edited to match the new credit sequence, with a stutter effect added to the bassline at the start of the theme, a shortened introduction and part of the main motif repeated to fade at the end of the titles.
 The "middle eight" was no longer used in the opening sequence.
 Over the closing credits, parts of the tune were duplicated as required for the theme to end with the credits, rather than fading out as it had previously.
 The "sting", an electronic shriek, was added to punctuate the episode cliffhangers and serve as a lead-in to the closing theme from The Ambassadors of Death (1970) onwards, with a closing sound effect also introduced, both added by Brian Hodgson of the BBC Radiophonic Workshop.
 The "middle eight" thus fell out of use in the closing credits from this serial.
 The first three serials of season 8 reverted to the 1967 arrangement before reinstating the Third Doctor's arrangement for the last two serials of that year.
 During the Fourth Doctor era, the "middle eight" was heard on only four episodes during his first six seasons – The Invasion of Time parts 3, 4 and 6 and The Armageddon Factor part 6.

 In 1972, there was an attempt by Brian Hodgson and Paddy Kingsland, with Delia Derbyshire acting as producer, to modernise the theme tune using the Radiophonic Workshop's modular "Delaware" synthesiser (named after the Workshop's location at Delaware Road).
 The "Delaware" arrangement, which had a distinct Jew's harp sound, was not well received by BBC executives and was abandoned.
 The master tapes were given to a fan at the 1983 Longleat celebrations by Hodgson and were never returned.
 The episodes that used it were redubbed with the 1970 Derbyshire arrangement, but lacking the short bassline stutter at the beginning of the music.
 The Delaware version was accidentally left on some episodes which were sold to Australia, and survives today in this form.
 (The complete version of this arrangement of the music is included as an extra on the DVD release of Carnival of Monsters; it is also included on the CD release Doctor Who at the BBC Radiophonic Workshop: Volume 2: New Beginnings 1970–1980.)

 The first single arising from the show to make the UK Singles Chart was "Dr. Who" by Mankind.
 The track was based on the theme music and was Mankind's only hit single.
 Released by Pinnacle on 25 November 1978, the song peaked at number 25 in the UK Singles Chart and ran for 12 weeks in the BBC Top 75.